Order-Constrained Spectral Causality for Multivariate Time Series: Experimental Results

 We first consider lag-localized rank-one alternatives in which a single source component affects a single target component.
 Figure~\ref{fig:edge} reports Monte Carlo averages of $\max_{\tau}\lambda_1(\tau)$ and $\max_{\tau}\kappa(\tau)$ as functions of signal strength.

 Both quantities increase smoothly with signal strength, confirming sensitivity to edge-dominated causal structure.
-As emphasized in Section~\ref{subsec:spectral_extension_core} and Section~\ref{sec:implementation}, such edge statistics are not used for inference, but serve as diagnostics illustrating how low-rank causal effects manifest through isolated spectral modes.
-This experiment empirically separates descriptive edge behavior from inferential bulk dispersion.
+As emphasized in Section~\ref{subsec:spectral_extension_core} and Section~\ref{sec:implementation}, such edge statistics are not used for inference but serve as diagnostics illustrating how low-rank causal effects manifest through isolated spectral modes.
+This experiment empirically separates descriptive edge behavior from inferential bulk dispersion, a distinction that is central to the impossibility results in Section~\ref{subsec:impossibility-quantitative}: edge-level statistics can detect concentrated signals but fail under distributed alternatives where the proposed spectral tests excel.

-\subsection{Bulk-Dominated Causal Effects}
+\subsubsection{Bulk-Dominated Causal Effects}

 We next examine diffuse alternatives in which a single source component affects a large fraction of target components at lag $\tau^\star$.
 Figure~\ref{fig:bulk} reports empirical power curves for the dispersion statistic $T_f$ under different spectral summaries.